El Sereno, Los Angeles: World War II (1939 to 1945)

 El Sereno's population rose markedly as the country prepared for the war.
 Because of rationing of gas and rubber, most new residents who came to work at the aircraft and munitions factories in Los Angeles moved to communities along the Pacific Electric routes.
-EI Sereno experienced major industrial growth during the war years.
+El Sereno experienced major industrial growth during the war years.
 Many of the families that moved here at the time were Italian-American.
 The rise in population led to the construction of the El Sereno Theatre at 3333 Eastern Avenue; it was the third theater in the community.

 After World War II

-Restrictive covenants had prevented Mexican-American families who lived in the adjacent communities of Lincoln Heights and Boyle Heights from purchasing homes in EI Sereno.
-After restrictions were lifted by a 1948 Supreme Court decision (Shelly v.
-Kraemer), many Mexican-American families moved to EI Sereno.
-The demand for housing after World War II was satisfied by the construction of new neighborhoods in the southern end of EI Sereno.
+Restrictive covenants had prevented Mexican-American families who lived in the adjacent communities of Lincoln Heights and Boyle Heights from purchasing homes in El Sereno.
+After restrictions were lifted by a 1948 Supreme Court decision (Shelley v.
+Kraemer), many Mexican-American families moved to El Sereno.
+The demand for housing after World War II was satisfied by the construction of new neighborhoods in the southern end of El Sereno.

 Like other neighboring communities in northeast Los Angeles, El Sereno is going through gentrification as many older and longtime homeowners are replaced by professionals and young families.